Acupuncture for Parkinson’s Disease

+Acupuncture for Parkinson’s Disease has been widely recognized as a leading solution for many patients.
 Parkinson’s disease (PD) is an age-related progressive neurodegenerative disorder.
-Its clinical manifestation of motor symptoms includes bradykinesia, resting tremor, rigidity of muscles and joints, gait and posture imbalance.
-Acupuncture can be used a treatment to help to relieve some of the symptoms of Parkinson’s.
+Its clinical manifestation of motor symptoms includes bradykinesia, resting tremor, the rigidity of muscles and joints, gait and posture imbalance.
+Acupuncture can be used as a treatment to help to relieve some of the symptoms of Parkinson’s.
 The non-motor symptoms of PD are found in the vast majority of patients with PD, consisting of autonomic dysfunction, neuropsychiatric disturbance, sleep disorders (insomnia), gastrointestinal symptoms and many others.

 - This article is contributed by: Dr Baiyun Zeng, ATCM Research Committee Chair